Static reachability analysis

 variables:

-DS_STATIC_REACHABILITY_ENABLED: trueAt this point, SRA is enabled in your pipeline.
+DS_STATIC_REACHABILITY_ENABLED: trueAt this point, static reachability analysis is enabled in your pipeline.
 When dependency scanning runs and outputs an SBOM, the results are supplemented by static reachability analysis.

-- In the vulnerability report, hover over the Severity value of a vulnerability.
+- In the vulnerability report, hover over the Severity value.

 - In a vulnerability’s details page, check the Reachable value.

-- Use a GraphQL query to list those vulnerabilities that are reachable.
+- Use a GraphQL query to list vulnerabilities that are reachable.

 Supported languages and package managers